 Only after the publication of her book did we know that Ms. Robinson had not seen Chairman

 Barcena's emails.
-They were probably sent to her spam mail.
+We do not know why but perhaps they were sent to her spam mail?
 It was an unfortunate instance of

 yet another missed opportunity to correct the oral history of the descendants of Cuelgas de